Arif Shah Omar Shah

 Yang Berbahagia Datuk Arif Shah bin Haji Omar Shah (born 2 November 1956) is a Malaysian politician.
 He had served as Member of Penang State Legislative Assembly for Seberang Jaya from 2004 to 2013.
 He is a member of the United Malays National Organisation (UMNO), a component party of Barisan Nasional (BN).
 He was nicknamed by the local Chinese community as "pek moh" (白毛), meaning "white hair" in Hokkien, because he was full of white hair.

 Early life and education

 Arif Shah was born on 2 November 1956.
 Arif Shah can speak Mandarin and Hokkien due to his early education at SRJK(C) Hun Lian, Taiping, Perak and followed by primary school extension at SRJK(C) Chong Hwa Wei Sin, Kuala Terengganu, Terengganu.
 He then continued his education at SMJK(C) Chong Hwa Wei Sin, Kuala Terengganu and continued his studies at Chong Hwa High School, Gombak, Kuala Lumpur.
-His ability to speak Mandarin and Hokkien abled him to understand the problems of the Chinese community and be able to communicate with them.

-Next he studied at the Federal Institute of Technology majoring in civil engineering, then to Graber International, California, United States in the department of building materials.
+After his graduation from the high school, he studied at the Federal Institute of Technology majoring in civil engineering, then to Graber International, California, United States in the department of building materials.